arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/10.datalogging-iot/content.md

 ## Installing Mosquitto

-Let's start by creating a new directory in our Portenta X8 `home` directory called `mqtt`; inside this directory, we are going to make a file named `docker-compose.yml`:
+Let's start by creating a new directory in our Portenta X8 `home` directory called `mqtt`; inside this directory, we are going to make a file named `docker-compose.yml` using the following commands:

 ```
 mkdir mqtt